Tables of Content

 She has served as a community relations consultant for both the nonprofit and corporate sectors, and her efforts have included several arts projects including organizing a children's art exhibit for The Family Place's 10th Anniversary and serving on the steering committee for Childhood Revealed: Art Expressing Pain, Discovery Hope, a children's art exhibit held at NorthPark Center, sponsored by the Meadows Foundation and the Mental Health America.
 She has served on several community boards, including The Family Place and Youth First Texas.
 She now serves on the Advisory Board for Mental Health America and the Oak Cliff Society of Fine Arts.
 A graduate of UT Austin, she has been married to Mark Pollak for 35 years and has three children.

-Melissa Prycer, Interim Executive Director at Dallas Heritage Village
+Melissa Prycer, President and Executive Director at Dallas Heritage Village

 Topic: Dallas Heritage Village and the Cedars Neighborhood